Hardscapes That Filter Rain

 Pervious concrete, finally, may be the most interesting material because of the many places it can be employed: parking lots, sidewalks, curbs, gutters, even roadways.
 Like porous asphalt, it’s created by omitting fine aggregate (sand) from the mix.

-Grid pavement in Berkeley.
+Grid pavement installed in a parking lane in Berkeley.
 Photo: EOA

 Within this category are two subtypes, says Schultze-Allen: pre-cast slabs, which ensure uniform permeability but offer less flexibility and may be used in sidewalks, parking lots, gutters, and walkways; and poured-in-place, which is applied wet and can take any shape like traditional concrete.
 “It has flexibility, so if you have curbs or things like that, you can form it on-site to whatever the design is,” he says.